harshit-paneri/HacktoberFest_2022/README.md

 <details >
 <summary>How to Contribute?</summary>
-Try updating an existing feature or add a new feature !!
+Try updating an existing feature or adding a new feature !!

 Still no idea?
-Check out the issues in a github repository to see some work you can do.
+Check out the issues in a GitHub repository to see some work you can do.
 </details>

 <hr>